Breast Augmentation in San Jose & Los Gatos

-For the woman who, for personal reasons, feels that her breast size is too small or not properly contoured, cosmetic breast surgery can be the answer.
+For the woman in San Jose or Los Gatos, who, for personal reasons, feels that her breast size is too small or not properly contoured, cosmetic breast surgery can be the answer.
 Breast augmentation surgery, or augmentation mammoplasty, restores or adds volume to a woman’s breasts to give her a more proportional figure.
 This can be used to balance out an uneven “pear-shaped” body or to fill out and lift deflated breasts.
 Breast augmentation may also help women who have lost a significant amount of weight or who have experienced stretching of the breast skin after pregnancy and breast feeding to achieve fullness again.
 Breast implants may also be used to reconstruct the breasts of women who have undergone a mastectomy or lumpectomy for breast cancer, or who have suffered from other traumatic injuries to the breasts.

 In women who have sagging of the breasts, from breast feeding or weight loss, breast augmentation can be combined with a breast lift to create a larger, lifted, fuller and more youthful appearing breast.